Summary

 Why This Matters

-By removing physical markers and using AI-driven motion estimation, Theia3D enables a faster, less intrusive workflow while maintaining accuracy suitable for clinical and research environments.
+By removing physical markers and using AI-driven motion estimation, Theia3D enables a faster, less intrusive workflow while maintaining accuracy suitable for biomechanics research environments.

 This study highlights how markerless technology can complement traditional motion capture, paving the way for more accessible, child-friendly gait evaluation.

-Discover how Theia3D is being used in research and clinical settings
+Discover how Theia3D is being used in research settings.

 Study Overview